1j01/pixelweaver/README.md

 # Ink Dangle

-Ink Dangle *(working title)* is a reproducible procedural drawing tool focused around an [immediate mode][] drawing paradigm on a 3D canvas in contrast to the usual [retained mode][] for 3D, such as with a [scene graph][].
+Ink Dangle *(working title)* is a reproducible procedural drawing tool currently focused around an [immediate mode][] drawing paradigm on a 3D canvas in contrast to the usual [retained mode][] for 3D, such as with a [scene graph][].

 The name Ink Dangle comes from a specific vision I have for what I want to do with this, making 2D patterns by brushing ink in at different depths on a 3D canvas, but it could be expanded to allow for [retained mode][] 3D as well, maybe even VR.
+Other possibilities include 3D and 2D repeating patterns and tessellations by wrapping drawing calls and transforming and duplicating them, and plain old 2D.

 The app lets you scrub through an animation, simulating up to that point when you release.